magesuite/smile-docker-boilerplate/README.md

 This boilerplate uses composer to install Magento.
 Magento projects have the following requirements:

-- Generate a [GitHub token](https://getcomposer.org/doc/articles/authentication-for-private-packages.md#github-oauth) if you don't already have one.
+- Generate a [GitHub token](https://getcomposer.org/doc/articles/authentication-for-private-packages.md#github-oauth) if you don't already have one (no scope required).
 - Get [Magento access keys](https://devdocs.magento.com/guides/v2.4/install-gde/prereq/connect-auth.html).

 ### Smile Images